LGBTQ rights in Bahia: Gender identity and expression

+Education

+On December 17, 2025, the Salvador City Council approved a bill banning the teaching of gender identity in schools.
+On March 26, 2026, the city's mayor, Bruno Soares Reis (UNIÃO), signed the bill into law.

 Life conditions

 Unofficial flag of the LGBTQ community of Bahia.

 Activism and advocacy

 Grupo Gay da Bahia, the oldest gay rights organization in Brazil, was founded in Salvador, Bahia in 1980.